Terms of Service

 3. ACCOUNTS AND REGISTRATION

 3.4 Email Confirmation.
 A confirmed email address is required to log in.
 Upon registration we send a confirmation link to the email address you provide.
 Confirmation links expire after 24 hours.
 If you do not confirm your email, you will not be able to access your account until confirmation is complete.
+Email address changes require confirmation of the new address via a link sent to that address before the change takes effect.

 3.5 Account Security.
 You are responsible for maintaining the confidentiality of your login credentials.
 You agree to notify us immediately of any unauthorized use of your account at [email protected].
 We are not liable for any loss resulting from unauthorized use of your account.

-3.6 One Account Per Person.
+3.7 One Account Per Person.
 You may not create multiple personal accounts.
 We reserve the right to suspend or terminate duplicate accounts.

-3.7 Account Types.
-Soundvia offers the following account types: (a) User — general listener and content creator account; (b) Artist — music creator account, which may be created by a label or distributor on an artist's behalf; (c) Label — partner label account with dedicated panel and API access; (d) Distributor — distribution partner account with dedicated panel access; (e) Staff, Admin, Super Admin — internal moderation and administration accounts not available for public registration.
+3.8 Account Types.
+Soundvia offers the following account types: (a) User - general listener and content creator account; (b) Artist - music creator account, which may be created by a label or distributor on an artist's behalf; (c) Label - partner label account with dedicated panel and API access; (d) Distributor - distribution partner account with dedicated panel access; (e) Staff, Admin, Super Admin - internal moderation and administration accounts not available for public registration.

 Label and Distributor accounts are restricted to their dedicated portals and may not access the general user interface.
 Attempting to log in to the main interface with a Label or Distributor account will result in automatic sign-out.